pixilab/blocks-fixtures/README.md

 To use these files, copy the desired brand name folder(s) into the fixtures directory located inside your PIXILAN-root directory.

-**NOTE:** These definitions were partially derived from the excellent _Open Fixtures Library_ found at https://open-fixture-library.herokuapp.com
+**NOTE:** These definitions were partially derived from the excellent _Open Fixture Library_ found at https://open-fixture-library.org ([GitHub repository](https://github.com/OpenLightingProject/open-fixture-library))

 ## Folder Structure